Otto II, Count of Habsburg

 Otto II (died 8 November 1111) was a Graf (Count) of Habsburg and one of the founding members of the Habsburg family.
 He was the son of Werner I, Count of Habsburg.

+Otto II was likely born in the late 1050s or early 1060s.
+Otto inherited the county of Klettgau & Altembourg from his father; Werner I, Count of Habsburg.

 In 1108, Otto accompanied King Henry V on a campaign against Hungary.
 On his return, in 1111, he was murdered.
 Otto is presumed to be the first person to adopt the title Graf von Habsburg.